javAlborz/BoxingVidProd/README.md

 ## Usage
 1. Set your desired video path in the `constants.py` file.

-Before running AutoVidProd, ensure you have the necessary configuration files set up:
+Before running BoxingVidProd, ensure you have the necessary configuration files set up:

 `time_stamps.json`